For other languages, please use the translation button on the right or choose the "Translate" menu option on the mobile website.

 I am over-income.
 Can I pay for my child to attend the program?

-No, since this is a grant-funded program, all students MUST meet the age and financial guideline requirements.
+No, since this is a grant-funded program, all students MUST meet the age and financial guidelines.

 Do I have to live within Neshaminy School District to apply for the Neshaminy Pre-K Counts Program?

 No, the Neshaminy Pre-K Counts program is open to all residents of Pennsylvania.
 Students from other local districts are welcome to apply.

 No. Families must provide transportation to and from the building they are assigned.
 Attendance is essential.
 Except for illness, children must be prompt and present on a daily basis.
 Before and after school, childcare is not available for Neshaminy Pre-K Counts children.